davidtchiu/davidtchiu.github.io/teaching/cs455/hwk2.ra/index.md

 #### Grading

 ```
-This assignment will be graded out of 65 points.
+This assignment will be graded out of 75 points.

-Point values for each question is given in the print-out.
+[30pt total] Completion of problem 1, including:
+  [5pt] Design of the movie, actor, and user relations.
+  [5pt] Tracking of movies seen.
+  [5pt] Tracking of movie ratings.
+  [5pt] Tracking of actor and movie comments.
+  [5pt] Tracking of actor roles.
+  [5pt] Redundancy is minimized, and extraneous attributes are not introduced.

+[5pt] Completion of problem 2

+[10pt] Completion of problem 3

+[5pt] Completion of problem 4

+[5pt] Completion of problem 5

+[5pt] Completion of problem 6

+[5pt] Completion of problem 7
 ```

 #### Submitting Your Assignment